 Third, the patient may have had minimal eruption of the anterior teeth but a loss of vertical dimension as the tooth wear progressed; however, this patient must show wear on the posterior teeth or loss of the posterior teeth for the vertical dimension to have changed.

-Patients that display this pattern of wear and a deep overbite from any of the three causes will also have extremely thin teeth that are still in occlusion.
+Patients who display this pattern of wear and a deep overbite from any of the three causes will also have extremely thin teeth that are still in occlusion.
 This makes restoration next to impossible because any tooth preparation to create space results in the removal of almost all the tooth structure.
-If this condition isn’t corrected the teeth will undoubtedly keep wearing away.
+If this condition isn’t corrected, the teeth will undoubtedly keep wearing away.

 So, how do you know which correction needs to be performed?
 Follow these steps:

 Step 1: Upper incisal edge position

 When examining a patient, look at the teeth relative to their face – this will tell you if the incisal edge needs to be lengthened or shortened.
 This position is the starting point for the treatment plan.

 Often in this type of wear patient with a deep overbite, the maxillary anterior teeth are retroclined and will need to be orthodontically proclined, not just intruded.
 If the teeth are retroclined, intrusion is almost always a better choice than crown lengthening to correct any secondary eruption.

 Step 3: Gingival levels

 Want to know how much the teeth have erupted?
 Looking at the patient's gingiva is a great guide to how much eruption has occurred.

 From your ideal incisal edge position, calculate where the gingiva should be to give you a pleasing tooth length and compare it to where the gingiva is.
 If the position is the same, minimal (if any) eruption probably occurred.
 If the correct tooth length from your incisal edge position requires the gingiva be moved several millimeters apically, then eruption has likely occurred.